 Website designers have been utilizing CSS (Cascading Style Sheets) for many years now.
-Over and over again, however, I come across an argument that CSS offers no real advantage and whether you code with it or not is just a matter of preference and habit.
+Over and over again, however, I come across an argument that CSS offers no real advantage and whether you code with it or not is just a matter of

 I couldn't disagree more.

 If you are looking to improve the presentation of your website, CSS will help you do it more efficiently and effectively.
 CSS based design offers advantages that table-based layout can't compete with.

 First of all, you are separating the content of the web page which is text and images into the HTML file and the visual presentation such as the layout, style, color etc. into a CSS file.
 This minimizes the amount of code in the actual webpage so the loadtime is shorter.

 Also, designing a layout using tables requires much more HTML coding then if you were laying things out using CSS.
 With CSS, the usual table tags such as "td align" or "td width" are replaced with "divs".
 Code for specifying margin, padding, width, height and other visual details is much more consolidated with CSS.
 What used to take 200 characters with HTML, may take 50 when coding with CSS.
 Simply because CSS have cut the use of too much markups, websites can load a lot faster than using tables which is good when attracting visitors to a website.